 If you hold your writing to a high standard, then you can expect potential leads to do so as well.
-Which is why you need to be careful.
+This is why you need to be careful.
 According to Grammar Girl, “the best way to find typos is to have someone else read your work.”
 Especially in the writing business, you should have at least one “proofreader” standing by your side like a faithful bodyguard.

 On top of that, learn to spot errors in other writers’ works.
 By doing so, you can point out errors to potential clients and land a job along the way.
 If you are naturally an excellent proofreader, then start to develop pitches that respectfully bring attention to critical writing errors and show potential clients why they need to hire a professional writer like you.

 It’s also perfectly fine to rely on software to support your proofing.
 Online and writing client plug-ins have been created to catch grammatical, vocabulary, syntactical and language-based errors.
 They can even provide plagiarism reports for more academic or government-based documents.

 Another proofing software is WhiteSmoke, which is more affordable compared to Grammarly, and offers very similar features.
 It also has templates for resumes, cover letters, and other types of documents.